 To be eligible for these courses, students must be juniors or seniors with a cumulative grade point average of 2.5 or higher.
 Because these classes are part of the regular LHS curriculum, grades for these classes are recorded as regular high school classes and are included in the student's cumulative GPA.
+In addition, these are courses contingent on the student's completing any required pre-requisites listed in the handbook.
 Students are responsible for contacting the universities and requesting a college transcript of their coursework.